 Most of you remember learning skills for successful fostering and adopting during your foster parent training.
-These are invaluable skills that will help you to be better foster and adoptive parents.
+These are invaluable skills and tips that will help you to be better foster and adoptive parents.
 Refresh your memory with these twelve skills:

 - Know your own family.
 Assess your individual and family strengths and needs.
 Build on those strengths.
 Make sure you know how your own family feels about fostering and incorporate their opinions when assessing your strengths.
 As we know, it is not just the parents, or even the immediate family, that raises a child.
 Your parents, children, siblings, and other relatives should be part of your decision to foster.

 - Communicate effectively.
 Use and develop communication skills needed to foster or adopt.
 Be an active listener.
 Give clear messages, listen well, and use an appropriate tone of voice.
 Abused and neglected children may feel worthless and may think their emotions are not worthy of being heard.
 Parents must listen to help build positive self-esteem.
 This shows the child an important skill that may help them be successful in other relationships.

 - Know the children.
 Identify the strengths and needs of children and youth who have been abused, neglected, abandoned, and/or emotionally maltreated.
 Knowing the child’s history will help in your quest to build on their strengths.
 You must know when their needs require more help than you can offer.

 - Build strengths and meet needs.
 Build on the strengths and needs of children and youth who are placed with you.
 Do not accentuate the negative.
 Let them know what you find as their strengths and tell them often.
 Remember, strengths build positive esteem.
 Try to meet their needs and know when to turn to others for help.